 Mary Ann Cloyd has served as a member of our Board since February 2016.
+Since April 2018 she has served on the board of NCMIC Group, Inc., a mutual insurance and financial services company based in Des Moines, Iowa.
+Since May 2019 she has served on the board of Fresh Del Monte Produce, Inc., a producer and distributor of prepared fruit and vegetables, juices, beverages and snacks.
 From 1990 to 2015, Ms. Cloyd was a partner at PricewaterhouseCoopers LLP ("PwC"), where she served multinational corporate clients in a variety of industries, including the biotechnology and pharmaceutical industries.
 She was the Leader of the PwC Center for Board Governance from 2012 to 2015.
 Ms. Cloyd has also served on both PwC's Global and U.S. Boards.
 On the U.S. Board, she chaired the Risk Management, Ethics & Compliance Committee and the Partner Admissions Committee, and on the Global Board, she served on the Risk and Operations Committee and the Clients Committee.
-Ms. Cloyd is on the Board of Trustees of the PwC Charitable Foundation, Inc., and she previously served as President of the Foundation.
-Ms. Cloyd is currently the Chair of the UCLA Iris Cantor Women's Center Advisory Board.
+Ms. Cloyd previously served on the Board of Trustees of the PwC Charitable Foundation, Inc., and she previously served as President of the Foundation.
+Ms. Cloyd is also on the Board of the Geffen Playhouse and the Advisory Board of the UCLA Iris Cantor Women's Center.
 Ms. Cloyd earned a bachelor of business administration from Baylor University, summa cum laude.
 We believe that Ms. Cloyd is qualified to serve on our Board because of her experience in finance, senior management and corporate governance.